Directed by Delbert Mann

 MISTER BUDDWING is a movie that to me shared a lot with “Angel Heart” It’s a movie where the main character is trying to solve a mystery and the solution turns out to be worse than the mystery itself.
 Oh, MISTER BUDDWING is nowhere near as graphic as “Angel Heart” but I feel that the spirit is similar.

 The performances are all out of the box.
 Angela Lansbury is terrific as the over-the-hill whore who puts Mister Buddwing on the path to find out who he is.
 And as the three aspects of Grace: Katherine Ross is just okay.
 Suzanne Pleshette has always been one of my favorite actresses.
-She has a scene in this movie where she’s wearing nothing but a white trenchcoat with matching go-go boots and she is absolutely nuclear hot.
-Some of the hotness is taken out of what happens later on in that same scene.
+She has a scene in this movie where she’s wearing nothing but a white trench coat with matching go-go boots and Absolutely Nuclear Hot is a poor way to describe her.
+But some of the hotness is taken out of what happens later on in that same scene.

 Jean Simmons is totally amazing with her platinum blond hair and whorish attitude.
 It’s a performance unlike any you might have seen her in before and it’s amazing to watch.
 And if you needed any other inducement to watch this movie, there’s a scene with both Nichelle Nichols and Jean Simmons down on their knees in dresses up to here shootin’ dice and exhorting; “Give it to me the hard way BABY!”